SCHOOL STUDENTS

 • Not all units are offered during regular school hours and students may need to attend classes outside of school hours,

-• Students must complete at least 160 hours of vocational placement as detailed in the Assessment Requirements.
+• Students must complete a minimum of 160 hours of vocational placement as detailed in the Assessment Requirements.

 Vocational placement includes 24 days x 7 hours of vocational placement from 9.00-4.30 with a 30 minute lunch break in a regulated education and care program.